LincaMarius/ISAP-1_Schematic/README.md

 ![ Figure 52 ](/Pictures/Figure52.png)

-All functional blocks can be seen in the diagram in Figure 3.

-In addition, we have a connector added by me marked J11 through which the supply voltage can be provided if the Power Supply is made on a separate PCB.
+You can see all the functional blocks in the diagram in figure 51.
+In addition I added decoupling capacitors for the power supply circuit.
+We also have the J1M connectors for connecting to the supply voltage given by the Back Plane, the J2M connector for connecting to the three system buses located on the Back Plane.
+The J3F and J4F connectors are used to allow the Control Block module to be attached to the CPU module.

-### Program Counter Schematic
+#### Program Counter Schematic
 In the original schematic, the authors used 4 Flip-Flops connected in such a way that they form a Binary Counter.
 For implementation, two 74LS107 were used for this purpose.

 Counting is done when the CP control signal is active and the falling edge of the clock signal appears.